Ismail Ahmad (basketball)

-Ismail Ahmed Abdelmoneim (إسماعيل أحمد عبد المنعم; born September 23, 1976), also known as Somaa, is an Egyptian-Lebanese professional basketball player for Al Riyadi Club Beirut of the Lebanese Basketball League.
+Ismail Ahmed Abdelmoneim (إسماعيل أحمد عبد المنعم; born September 23, 1976), also known as Somaa, is an Egyptian-Lebanese professional basketball player for Al Riyadi of the Lebanese Basketball League.
 He was a main member of the Egypt national basketball team that participated in the FIBA Africa Championship 2001 in Casablanca in Morocco and in the FIBA Africa Championship 2003 that took place in Alexandria, Egypt.
 He is nicknamed "The Egyptian Pharaoh".

 Career

 Ahmad began his professional career in 1993, when he was 17 and made his debut on Al Ittihad Alexandria of the Egyptian Basketball Super League.
 In 1996, he traveled to Lebanon to participate in the Arab Club Basketball Championship.
 He led the team to the championship beating Lebanese Sagesse Beirut.

 He was loaned from Wardia to play with Sagesse Beirut in the Arab Club Championship in 1998.

 After the Rosary, he played in 1999 before returning to Egypt to play with Ittihad.
 He then returned to Lebanon from Champville gate in 2002.

 On September 22, 2017, he signed with Homenetmen.
 After one season, he returned to Al Riyadi where he stayed for two more seasons.

 In January 2020, Ahmad returned to Al Ittihad Alexandria after 13 years.
 In his first season he won the 2019–20 Egyptian Basketball Super League and was named the league's Most Valuable Player (MVP).
 Ahmad also won two Egyptian Cups (in 2020 and 2021) with the team.
 After the season was suspended due to the COVID-19 pandemic, Ahmad agreed to a 50% salary cut with Ittihad.

 On May 17, 2022, Ahmad joined Al Riyadi Beirut for the final stage of the Lebanese Basketball League.
 On 28 January 2024, he sank a three-pointer that secured his team's 77–74 victory over Strong Group Athletics in the final of the Dubai International Basketball Championship.